 C.M.
 Tolleson, S.A.
 Wylie, O.C.
 Roman, S. Barton, M. Kubovy, D. Claassen (2013).
 Motor timing in Parkinson’s disease patients who freeze.
 Movement Disorders; Volume 28, June 2013.

 Founder; Director.
-Scott Barton is an Assistant Professor of Music at Worcester Polytechnic Institute who composes, performs, and produces (electro)(acoustic) music; conducts psychological research; and develops music technologies.
+Scott Barton composes, performs, and produces (electro)(acoustic) music; conducts psychological research; and develops musical robots.
 His interests include rhythmic complexity in beat-based contexts, stylistic heterogeneity, perceptual organization, (dis)continuity, instrument design, machine expression, human-robot interaction, improvisation, and audio production.
-He founded and directs …
+He founded and directs the Music, Perception and Robotics lab at WPI and co-founded Expressive Machines …

 M.S.
 Manufacturing Engineering, expected 2018, WPI.
 B.S.
 Mechanical Engineering, 2017, WPI.
 I have been working with Professor Barton and the MPR Lab since 2015, where I got a chance to expand my knowledge of design and manufacturing.
 I developed a musical robot based off the Blue Man Group that we call the Automated PVC Aerophone. …